NayamAmarshe/DeskCut/README.md

 1. You can download either the `.deb` version or the `AppImage`.
 2. Use the `.deb` file to directly install it using your store app.
 3. AppImage is portable and it doesn't integrate by default.
-You'll have to run the file everytime you want to use the app so make sure you use something like <a href="https://github.com/TheAssassin/AppImageLauncher/releases/">AppImage Launcher</a> to properly install it on your system.
+You'll have to run the file everytime you want to use the app so make sure you use something like <a href="https://github.com/TheAssassin/AppImageLauncher/releases/" target="_blank">AppImage Launcher</a> to properly install it on your system.

 ## To-Do